 Israeli forces raid a West Bank hospital, killing three Palestinians

-The Israeli military and security forces say that they raided a hospital in the West Bank city of Jenin early Tuesday morning, killing three Palestinians who they say were militants.
+Israeli military and security forces disguised as civilians and hospital staff raided a hospital in the West Bank city of Jenin early Tuesday morning, killing three Palestinians who they say were militants.

 In a statement, the Israeli military said one of the people belonged to Hamas and was planning an imminent attack "inspired by the events of October 7."